Useful Links

 Curriculum

-At Nicholas, we understand that children experience just one childhood and we care deeply that their time in school should be fun and engaging.
+At St Nicholas, we understand that children experience just one childhood and we care deeply that their time in school should be fun and engaging.
 The curriculum we offer, ensures that our children are happy at school, achieve well and leave St Nicholas as confident, respectful and well-rounded young people.
 Many of our children are fortunate, but they have little experience of diversity.
 Our curriculum is therefore designed with the aim of children developing a deeper understanding of difference and thankfulness for what we have.

 Whilst based on the National Curriculum and Statutory Framework for Early Years (see below), the St Nicholas curriculum has been adapted to meet the changing needs of the children and the community and with more specific consideration for those children who have a special need or who are disadvantaged in some way.
 We have created a stimulating and challenging curriculum which has ensured that high standards are sustained, but not at the cost of curriculum breadth.